 product review

-A routine-focused look at the three real rice toners recommended in 2026 for dull, gray-toned skin, and specifically where each one fits depending on whether your dullness comes from buildup or dehydration.
+A routine-focused ranking of the three real rice toners recommended in 2026 for dull, gray-toned skin, and specifically where each one fits depending on whether your dullness comes from buildup or dehydration.

 Research note